The Invisible Workforce

 The Human Remainder

 Strongest EvidenceThe Remainder cites the Invisible Workforce as proof that employment is social control, not labor exchange.
-If AI already does the work, the job's only function is maintaining the dependency that keeps workers compliant.
+If AI already does the work, the job's only function is maintaining dependency that keeps workers compliant.

 The Purpose Crisis